straxhaber/maverick-chess/README.txt

 of our code.
 Therefore, here are a few git commands that will give you more view into our system:

+# Change branches locally
 git checkout master             # Check out the development branch git checkout functional         # Check out the stable branch
+NOTE: The master branch has the latest code, but reports are in the functional branch.

 # View a log of all contributions to the project (James mostly at the end, Matt mostly at the beginning):
 git log --graph --all --abbrev-commit --pretty=format:'%C(yellow)%h %Creset%C(green)%cr %C(blue)%an%C(bold red)%d%Creset %s'

-Each of the branches and versions contains the same scripts, but only the functional branch contains the latest versions of the reports.
+# Pull down the latest code to a new directory:
+git clone git@github.com:straxhaber/maverick-chess.git

+# Update the code to the latest version:
+git pull